Skip to main content

 NRS 116.3115 requires every common-interest community to maintain reserves adequate to repair and replace major components.
 The statute does not give the board discretion to forgo reserves if the cost seems high.
 The funding obligation attaches to the association's maintenance responsibility.

-NRS 116.31152 requires associations to conduct a reserve study and update it regularly.
-The study must identify the major components, estimate their remaining useful life, estimate the cost to repair or replace each, and calculate the reserve contribution needed to fund them.
+NRS 116.31152 requires both HOAs and condominium associations to conduct a reserve study every five years and update it regularly.
+The study must identify the major components, estimate their remaining useful life, estimate the cost to repair or replace each, and calculate the reserve contribution needed.
+The 'adequate' funding standard means the board must demonstrate that its contributions will cover projected replacement costs.

 Among the Strictest Reserve Laws in the US